 Preview our newest online professional development course to help guide your students on the path to a green career.

 Biodiversity Blitz is the third in a new series of theme-based PLT activity collections.
 It features three PLT activities for educators of students in grades 3-5 that invite learners to investigate the variety of species in an ecosystem, and how this variety – or biodiversity – helps sustain life on Earth.

 Colorado PLT Coordinator Danielle Ardrey shares how to adapt the PLT Activity “The Closer You Look” for remote instruction.
 Students will go outdoors or view pictures to take a closer look at trees and their parts.

-Discover Your Urban Forest is the first in a new series of theme-based PLT activity collections.
-It features three brand new PLT activities for educators of students in grades 6-8 that invite learners to explore their urban environment and investigate environmental issues that affect their urban community.
+Sensational Trees is the second in a new series of theme-based PLT activity collections.
+It features three PLT activities for educators of students in grades K-2 that invite young learners to investigate trees using their senses.

 Learn how to adapt our “Sounds Around” student activity for remote instruction, allowing students to tune in to the everyday sounds of nature from home or a nearby outdoor space.